slu-soc5050/slu-soc5050.github.io/content/course-onboarding.md

 ## Other Materials
 The other item to purchase is a 1.5" three-ring binder (like high school! extra points for a [Trapper Keeper](http://mentalfloss.com/article/52726/history-trapper-keeper)!!).
 While all course materials are available online, they are often easier to use if they are printed.
 Each week you'll receive various handouts, including cheat sheets for `R`, an illustration of the workflow we are focused on, the lab, and the problem set.
 The handouts are designed with generous margins to facilitate note-taking on them, and they'll be distributed with holes already punched in them.
 Keeping these in a three-ring binder will help you refer back to your notes at a later date.
 You should also purchase dividers, either 16 (one for each week) or 8 (if you want to organize handouts by categories).

+## Code of Conduct

+The [syllabus describes](https://slu-soc5050.github.io/syllabus/compassionate-coursework.html) the Code of Conduct that is included each of the [GitHub](https://github.com/slu-soc5050/) repositories with this course.
+The syllabus description reads in part:

+> you should familiarize themselves with Contributor Covenant’s Code of Conduct, which is increasingly included in open source projects and is included with each lecture repository on GitHub.
+The Code of Conduct lays out expectations for how all students should to conduct themselves.

+Before moving forward with the onboarding tasks, please read through both the syllabus section on [compassionate coursework](https://slu-soc5050.github.io/syllabus/compassionate-coursework.html) as well as the copy of the [Code of Conduct](https://github.com/slu-soc5050/lecture-01/blob/master/.github/CODE_OF_CONDUCT.md) included in the [`lecture-01` repository on GitHub](https://github.com/slu-soc5050/lecture-01).

 ## Administrative Tasks
 There are two forms that all students must fill out by Monday **August 27th**: